Joan Jonas: Work

 Jonas’ works were first performed in the 1960s and '70s for some of the most influential artists of her generation, including Richard Serra, Robert Smithson, Dan Graham and Laurie Anderson.
 While she is widely known in Europe, her groundbreaking performances are lesser known in the United States, where, as critic Douglas Crimp wrote of her work in 1983, "the rupture that is effected in modernist practices has subsequently been repressed, smoothed over."
 Yet, in restaging early and recent works, Jonas continues to find new layers of meanings in themes and questions of gender and identity that have fueled her art for over thirty years.

 Jonas' performance inspired by the writings of German anthropologist Aby Warburg, The Shape, The Scent, The Feel of Things, was commissioned by Dia Beacon and was twice performed between 2005 and 2006.
 This project established an ongoing and continuing collaboration with the pianist Jason Moran.

 For the season 2014/2015 in the Vienna State Opera Joan Jonas designed a large-scale picture (176 sqm) as part of the exhibition series Safety Curtain, conceived by museum in progress.

 Jonas was also featured as a choreographer for Robert Ashley's Opera titled Celestial Excursions in 2003.

 Teaching

 From 1993, the New York-based Jonas spent part of each year in Los Angeles, teaching a course in New Genres at the UCLA School of the Arts.
 In 1994, she was made a full professor at the State Academy of Fine Arts Stuttgart, Germany.
-Since 1998, she has been a professor of visual arts at the Massachusetts Institute of Technology (MIT), where she is currently Professor Emerita in the Art, Culture, and Technology program within MIT's School of Architecture and Planning.
+Since 1998, she has been a professor of visual arts at the Massachusetts Institute of Technology (MIT), where she is currently professor emerita in the Art, Culture, and Technology program within MIT's School of Architecture and Planning.

 Exhibitions and performances

 Performances

-Jonas has performed her works at countless institutions and venues, including:
+Jonas has performed her works at venues including: